Finding The Right Addiction Therapist Near Me

 • What kind of treatment options do they offer?

 After you’ve answered these questions, call them to set up an initial appointment.
-Many therapists offer a free consultation to determine if the therapeutic relationship would be a fit.
+Many addiction counselors offer a free consultation to determine if the therapeutic relationship would be a fit.
 Finding a therapist you are comfortable with can make a difference; if you aren’t comfortable, you may struggle to open up and discuss your concerns in session.

 Alternative counseling options